iPrep Digital Libraries- ICT Labs For Schools

 ICT lab challenge 1: Lack of motivation due to complex hardware

-When asked about how many times the students use ICT Lab in a week, 72.04% students reported that they never use ICT labs.
+When asked about how many times the students use ICT Lab in a week, 72.04% of students reported that they never use ICT labs.

 ICT lab challenge 2: Lack of skilled teachers in government schools

-A majority of schools either do not have computer teachers or they lack the right kind of knowledge required to operate the ICT lab.
+A majority of schools either do not have computer teachers or lack the right kind of knowledge required to operate the ICT lab.
 This lack of skills is also a reason why the teachers are not motivated (and motivating their students) to learn from the ICT labs.

 From the previous report, it is clearly evident: